 The Census Bureau released an update today on 2020 Census Paid Temporary Workers

-As of the July reference week, there were 50,404 decennial Census temporary workers.
-As of week of August 2nd through August 8th, there were 270,468 temp workers.
+As of the July BLS employment report reference week, there were 50,404 decennial Census temporary workers.
+As of August reference week there were 288,204 temp workers.

 The correct adjustment method is to take the headline number and subtract the change in the number of Census 2020 temporary and intermittent workers.
 For more, see: How to Report the Monthly Employment Number excluding Temporary Census Hiring